Hommlet

 Transportation

-Travel into and out of the town is by foot, horse or cart/wagon, etc on one of the three roads out.
+Travel into and out of the town is by foot, horse, or cart/wagon, etc. on one of the three roads out.
 The town has extensive services to support the merchant wagons and carts traveling through the town.

 Trade

-The town services the trade passing through the area, on the roads that run to the north west (to Verbobonc), east (to Dyvers and Greyhawk), and south (to the Kron Hills, Celene and Wild Coast in turn).
+The town services the trade passing through the area, on the roads that run to the northwest (to Verbobonc), east (to Dyvers and Greyhawk), and south (to the Kron Hills, Celene and Wild Coast in turn).

 Military